crisluengo/doxpp/docs_src/configuration.md

 \subsection config_input_headerfiles header files
 List of header file names to parse for documentation.
 Separate names with a space, enclose names with spaces in quotes.
 Names can contain wildcards.
-Paths are relative to the current directory at the time of running the tools, not relative to the configuration file's directory or to the **root directory** option.

 \subsection config_input_markdownfiles markdown files List of Markdown files with additional documentation, provided in the